-After more than a km above the ground, as my eyes finally adjusted and my head came to its place, I realised that my last experience of hot air balloon in Goa was, in fact, a low altitude ride than.
+After more than a km above the ground, as my eyes finally adjusted and my head came to its place, I realised that my last experience of a hot air balloon in Goa was, in fact, a low-altitude ride.

 It may just be as beautiful and surreal as an experience, but my Goa flight certainly wasn’t as high as the Gold Coast hot air balloon ride.

 It was 4 in the morning when our driver from ‘Hot Air’ picked us up from our hotel for our Gold Coast hot air balloon experience.
 The weather was clear and cold, but a good experience was all I was looking forward to.

 It took us almost one and a half hours and a few pickups on the way before we finally reached our Gold Coast hot air balloon location, in Hinterland.

 There were two balloons that were taking off simultaneously with each one having about 18 guests and a pilot.

 Our pilot, with his playful Italian accent, assured of a memorable flight.
 “You may just be feeling a little cold now, but once you’ll be up there you will be thanking for it.
 All the mist that’s adding to the cold will add to the views up there”.